PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 But the NSEC(3) RRs should, per RFC4034, already be at the MINIMUM TTL, which means this advice would never actually change the TTL used for the NSEC(3) RRs.

-As a concrete example, the `.com` SOA currently looks like this:
+As a theoretical exercise, consider a TLD `.example` with a SOA like this:

-`com.
-900	IN	SOA	a.gtld-servers.net. nstld.verisign-grs.com.
-1606158464 1800 900 604800 86400`
+`example.
+900 IN  SOA primary.example. hostmaster.example.
+1 1800 900 604800 86400`

 The SOA record has a 900 second TTL, and a 86400 MINIMUM TTL.
-Negative responses from this zone have a 900 second TTL, but the NSEC3 records in those negative responses have a 86400 TTL.
+Negative responses from this zone have a 900 second TTL, but the NSEC(3) records in those negative responses have a 86400 TTL.
 If a resolver were to use those NSEC3s aggressively, they would be considered valid for a day, instead of the intended 15 minutes.
-(Note that, because .com uses opt-out NSEC3, such aggressive use would not in fact apply to this zone - it is merely used as a very visible example here.)

 Instead of updating four documents, it would have been preferable to update it in one.
 [@RFC8198] says: